ShafinKhadem/iclp-api/README.md

     ```

 -   `/public/best/:userid[?problemid=][?topicid=]`
-    get best score(s) for given user [and problem] [and topic] sorted by recency. best score means: highest score, earliest submission time.
+    get best score(s) for given user [and problem] [and topic] in chronological order. best score means: highest score, earliest submission time.
-    Also return problem's max score to compare with this user's score. *_topicid=0 means all topics.*
+    Also return problem's max score (to compare with this user's score) and category. *_topicid=0 means all topics.*

+-   `/public/bestscores/:userid[?problemid=][?topicid=]`
+    similar to best, except it considers only coding challenges and sorted by recency.

 -   `/public/activities/:userid[?topicid=]`
     get all challenge results of userid [for given topic] sorted by recency. _topicid=0 means all topics._